Gavin's Site

 For OpenXR games running in Proton, you need to add: PRESSURE_VESSEL_IMPORT_OPENXR_1_RUNTIMES=1

-I also had to add nvidia-modeset.conceal_vrr_caps=1 as a kernel parameter to fix the severe screen tearing.
+When I was using Nvidia, I also had to add nvidia-modeset.conceal_vrr_caps=1 to boot.kernelParams to fix the severe screen tearing.

 If Audio doesn't work right away, it's because audio is handled by modifying the GPU's output profiles rather than adding a new output device.
 For me, this meant having to select different profiles for the TU104 HD Audio Controller device in KDE's sound settings.
 It doesn't appear to be consistent which profile corresponds to the headset, so I occasionally need to go through the profiles and test each one until I find the right one.